Software-Engineering-Group-UP/RSE-UP/_sources/chapters/introduction.md

     These lessons will show her how to do this.

 Jun Hsu
-:   completed an [Insight Data Science][insight] fellowship last year after doing a PhD in geology
+:   completed an Insight Data Science fellowship last year after doing a PhD in geology
     and now works for a company that does forensic audits.
     He uses a variety of machine learning and visualization packages, and would now like to turn some of his own work into an open source project.